4d/docs/website/translated_docs/ja/API/datastoreClass.md

 #### 説明

-The `.startTransaction()` function <!-- REF #datastoreClass.startTransaction().Summary -->starts a transaction in the current process on the database matching the datastore to which it applies<!-- END REF -->.
+The `.startTransaction()` function <!-- REF #DataStoreClass.startTransaction().Summary -->starts a transaction in the current process on the database matching the datastore to which it applies<!-- END REF -->.
 Any changes made to the datastore's entities in the transaction's process are temporarily stored until the transaction is either validated or cancelled.

 > If this method is called on the main datastore (i.e. the datastore returned by the `ds` command), the transaction is applied to all operations performed on the main datastore and on the underlying database, thus including ORDA and classic languages.